godotengine/godot-docs/classes/class_resourcepreloader.rst

 Description
 -----------

-Resource Preloader Node.
-This node is used to preload sub-resources inside a scene, so when the scene is loaded all the resources are ready to use and be retrieved from here.
+This node is used to preload sub-resources inside a scene, so when the scene is loaded, all the resources are ready to use and can be retrieved from the preloader.

 Method Descriptions
 -------------------